hecko-yes/hecko.my.to/on-ai-art/index.md

 i honestly think humans creating things might become obsolete within the next,, iunno dozen years just like copying things by hand is largely obsolete now and i don't like that, i want to create things and have it matter

+even creating ai is gonna be obsolete why lovingly tune a custom text-to-speech model when elevenlabs (trained on millions of hours of data) is easier and better in pretty much every way ([bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) woo)

 # am i the baddie?